Systemd-Free Devuan Linux Announces A Second Release Candidate

 SystemD ties in to everything.
 Init scripts were more compartmentalized last I read.
 Seems like tying so much in to one magic black box isn't as smart a move as people might think it is.

+I have had to fix a couple of rackmount servers over the years with nothing more than my laptop, minicom, and a null modem cable to get into the TTY.
+I know I can manually edit init scripts and it's also very easy to back up or replace the init scripts, they're just scripts!

+An all of what you just said is complete bullshit when looking at some actual facts.
+Pathetic.

-Choice is good (Score:4, Interesting)
+Choice is good (Score:5, Interesting)

 I'm glad to see Devuan gearing up for a release.
 While Debian is not my favored flavor of linux, and I personally don't see any problems with systemd, I also recognize that this is exactly why different distros exist: we all have different needs.